Photo by Karyn Photography

 Ballet Austin, Sarasota Ballet

-In 2010, Burfield joined Ballet Austin’s second company and was quickly promoted to the organization’s main company the following season.
-There, he spent three years working closely with artists such as Stephen Mills and Michelle Martin and had the honor of working on Mills’s Light / The Holocaust & Humanity Project.
-In addition to touring the work in Miami and across Israel in Akko, Tel Aviv and Jerusalem, Burfield was also selected to perform a section of the project at the Kennedy Center during Ballet Across America.
-Burfield also had to the opportunity to work with world-renowned choreographer Annabelle Lopez-Ochoa and toured her piece Requiem for a Rose to San Juan, Puerto Rico.
+In 2010, Burfield joined Ballet Austin’s second company and was promoted to the main company the following season.
+During his tenure, he worked closely with Artistic Director Stephen Mills and Michelle Martin and performed extensively in Mills’ Light / The Holocaust & Humanity Project, touring the work to Miami and throughout Israel, with excerpts presented at the John F. Kennedy Center for the Performing Arts as part of Ballet Across America.
+He also performed works by other choreographers, including Annabelle Lopez Ochoa’s Requiem for a Rose, touring the work to San Juan, Puerto Rico.